 - Increased blood supply: The rate of blood supply to the vagina and cervix increases considerably soon after you conceive.
-During sex, there would be added pressure over the cervical area causing minor bleeding or spotting (3).
+During sex, there would be added pressure over the cervical area, causing minor bleeding or spotting (3).

 Does Bleeding After Sex Mean Miscarriage?

-1. Try comfortable and safe sex positions:
+1. Try comfortable and safe sex positions

-3. Have cozy moments:
+3. Have cozy moments

-4. Use lubricants:
+4. Use lubricants

-5. Use condom:
+5. Use contraceptives

 When Should You Avoid Sex During Pregnancy?

-- Cervical incompetence: It is a condition where the cervix starts to open prematurely, and increases the risk of miscarriage and premature loss.
+- Cervical incompetence: It is a condition where the cervix starts to open prematurely and increases the risk of miscarriage and premature loss.